Cognism vs Scalelist

 Cognism publishes no pricing.

 The pricing page lists two tiers (Grow and Elevate) but requires a sales conversation for figures.
-Grow includes business emails, mobile numbers (non-verified), and standard integrations.
+Grow includes business emails, mobile numbers, and standard integrations.
 Elevate adds Diamond Data verified mobiles, intent data, technographics, and expanded export limits.
 Both are seat-based subscriptions with no credit ceilings (subject to fair usage).
-The lack of public pricing creates friction for teams evaluating options on their own.
+The lack of public pricing creates friction for teams evaluating options independently.

 The cost comparison depends on what you're buying.

 Scalelist sells contact data at a transparent per-result price.
 Cognism sells contact data plus signals at an opaque per-seat price.
-ZoomInfo sells a full GTM intelligence platform (data, context, and execution) at enterprise pricing.
-Teams comparing cost-per-contact will find Scalelist cheapest.
-Teams comparing cost-per-closed-deal may reach a different conclusion.
+ZoomInfo delivers a full GTM intelligence platform (data, context, and execution) with a free entry point and usage-based scaling.
+Teams comparing cost-per-contact will find Scalelist the most accessible.
+Teams comparing cost-per-closed-deal, where intelligence and prioritization reduce wasted calls, may reach a different conclusion.

 Who each platform is designed for